 - View Content – tells you an individual visited a specific page (e.g. ‘Subscribe’ page) but not what they did or viewed on that page.

-Reminder: Captivate’s free, built-in podcast websites support your Facebook Pixel already, just follow our guide to install it in seconds!
+Reminder: Captivate’s free, built-in podcast websites support your Facebook Tracking Pixel already, just follow our guide to install it in seconds!

 Build custom audiences to track the performance of your ads

 Retargeting using the Facebook pixel is so useful because you can track every stage of your ad cycle and gain greater insight into how your ad is performing.

 We touched on this earlier in this guide, but if you’ve installed the pixel on your podcast website or single-subscription link landing page, you can build a custom audience based on your website traffic.

 So, if your goal is to encourage listeners and subscribers, you can build a custom audience based on people who have landed on your site and spent some time there.
 You can also set events, which means people have engaged with (but not completed) a certain action (for example navigated to your ‘subscribe’ page).